 When a baby has jaundice, it means the body isn’t breaking down and getting rid of excess bilirubin, causing the skin and eyes to turn yellow.
 This is somewhat normal for newborns, but if too much bilirubin is allowed to build up in the baby’s blood, the bilirubin can enter the brain tissue.
 Bilirubin is toxic to brain tissue, and it can cause a permanent form of brain damage called kernicterus, which often causes cerebral palsy.

-High bilirubin levels are very easy to treat and babies should have these levels frequently checked.
+High bilirubin levels are very easy to treat using phototherapy (placement of the baby under a specific kind of blue light) and babies should have their bilirubin levels frequently checked.

 Michigan Birth Injury Attorneys Discuss Delayed C-Section Delivery

-As discussed earlier, when delivery complications occur, a baby will usually be unharmed if the physician quickly delivers her by C-section in order to get her out of the stressful conditions and administer direct help.
+As discussed earlier, when delivery complications occur, a baby will usually be unharmed if the physician quickly and properly delivers via C-section to allow medical staff to administer interventions to the baby directly.

 When required, an emergency C-section should be performed as quickly as possible, and many times it should be performed within 10 – 18 minutes or less.

-When a baby is suffering from a lack of oxygen, the oxygen deprivation can get progressively worse.
-Mere minutes can make a difference in how much damage the lack of oxygen inflicts on the brain.
+When a baby is is oxygen-deprived, the oxygen deprivation can get progressively worse.
+Mere minutes can make a difference in injury severity.
 Indeed, small amounts of time can make a difference when fetal distress and other complications are occurring, which is why it is critical – and the standard of care – for a labor and delivery facility to be fully prepared to timely deliver a baby by C-section.
 This means that the facility must have proper anesthesia and surgical personnel to permit the start of C-section delivery well within 30 minutes of the decision to perform the procedure.
 Many experts state that in certain cases, a C-section must be performed in just a few minutes, such as when there is a complete placental abruption or umbilical cord occlusion.
 These and other conditions that cause oxygen deprivation will manifest as a non-reassuring heart rate on the fetal heart monitor.